tiberiuc/redux-react-firebase/API.md

 )
 ```

-nesting with connect from redux and doa firebase query that depend on data from redux store
+nesting with connect from redux and do a firebase query that depend on data from redux store
 ```javascript
 @connect(
   state => ({